Quantum manifestations of homogeneous and inhomogeneous oscillation suppression states: van der Pol oscillator: Classical and quantum

 \section{van der Pol oscillator: Classical and quantum}

 A van der Pol oscillator has the following mathematical form \cite{vdp}:

 where $\omega$ is the intrinsic frequency and $k_1$ is the gain rate corresponding to the linear pumping and $k_2$ is the loss rate corresponding to the nonlinear damping ($k_1,k_2>0$).
-We can express Eq.~\eqref{vdp} in terms of a complex amplitude $\alpha=x+iy$ and the corresponding amplitude equation is given by:
+We can express Eq.~\eqref{vdp} in terms of a complex amplitude $\alpha=x+iy$ (where $\dot{x} = \omega y$) and the corresponding amplitude equation is given by (see Appendix \ref{app:A}):

 The oscillator shows a limit cycle oscillation with an amplitude $\sqrt{\frac{k_1}{2k_2}}$.

 The quantum van der Pol oscillator is represented by the quantum master equation in density matrix $\rho$ \cite{lee_prl,brud_prl1}: